PharmEasy Blog

 You must consult your doctors to get the proper treatment if you encounter such side effects.

 Eating dark chocolate in small quantities might be safe.
-However, eating in larger amounts may harm.
+However, eating in larger amounts may be harmful.
 Therefore, a few precautions are necessary:

 What is dark chocolate?